Power Within the Land: Dragon Lines & Dancing the Heart of Shamanism

 The fire before us flickers.
 We hold out our hands to warm them in the cool night air.
 Across the circle we glimpse the faces of our companions shifting in the shadows of the campfires.
 Somewhere to our right the notes of the music begin: a flute, a guitar, the beat of a drum.
 Our bodies sway in the light of the flames.
 Something primordial stirs within us as we sink into an attunement with the rhythms of the night.
 Crickets and cicadas, the sounds of the forest and the running river enfolds us.
 We close our eyes.
 The drum is an echo of an even deeper heartbeat – that of the very Earth we sit upon.

 From before remembered time, thus we have met.
-Humans of every race, culture and creed, sensing our divine connection with the world of nature — the world of plants, animals and the spirits around us.
-In circle with others, alone on top of mountains, in the heart of jungles, in the womb of caves, this connection with nature has caused us to pull back the veils of physical reality, and step into an inner knowing that cannot always be felt with the five physical senses.
+Humans of every race, culture and creed, sensing our divine connection with the world of nature — the world of plants, animals and the spirits around us have met in circle with others, alone on top of mountains, in the heart of jungles, in the womb of caves.
+This connection with nature has caused us to pull back the veils of physical reality, and step into an inner knowing that cannot always be felt with the five physical senses.
 Even for those raised in concrete cities, this primordial wisdom surfaces in the stillness of these moments.
 And for a long as men and women have listened, they have created ritual to hold the sacred space between this world and the invisible realms.
 This then as Shamanism.

 The power of this spirit world has been known to many tribes by different names.
 To the Iroquois it was called the Orenda.
 To the Algonquin it was the Manitou.
 The Celts called it the Fairy realm or the Underworld.
 For the Tibetans they are the bardo planes.
 To the Egyptians they were the Halls of Amenti, and for the Inca they were the worlds of the Hanakpacha.
 Each of these is built of four essential elements: earth, air, fire and water, the very substances through we know our own material reality today.